HEKPYTO/KRANSX/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10%2B-blue.svg)](https://www.python.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-Authenticated encryption with adaptive compression for Python.
+Authenticated encryption with adaptive compression.

 KRANSX seals arbitrary bytes into a compact, authenticated envelope.
 It applies Zstandard compression only when it reduces size, otherwise stores the payload as-is, and protects both with AES-256-GCM-SIV.
 The result is a single self-contained binary with 29 bytes of overhead.